 Mine came from the verbal and nonverbal feedback I received from adults.
 These adults had expectations I didn’t meet.

 And you know what happened?

-I internalized their negative thoughts about me.
-Yup, I sure did.
-It led to an obsession with perfectionism.
-My negative self-talk was rooted in feelings of inadequacy and insecurity.
+I internalized their negative thoughts about me, and it led to an obsession with perfectionism.
+My negative self-talk was rooted in inadequacy and insecurity.
 I had a paralyzing fear of being judged by others.